 The Company's short-term investments consist of U.S. Treasury Bills with maturity dates in excess of three months which are treated as held-to-maturity and are carried at the amortized cost.
-All U.S. Treasury Bills will mature on or prior to May 31, 2011.
+All U.S. Treasury Bills held as of December 31, 2010 matured and were redeemed during the nine months ended September 30, 2011.